-Breakfast Soup RAW (w/ Don Tony and Mish) 11/08/2021: WWE Raw 11/8/21 Recap / Keith Lee Statement On WWE Release / Tony Khan Compares Cody To John Cena
+Breakfast Soup RAW (w/ Don Tony and Mish) 11/08/2021: WWE Raw Recap / Keith Lee Statement On WWE Release / Tony Khan Compares Cody To John Cena

 Hosted by Don Tony and Mish

 Topics Discussed: Tony Khan needs to take note of Kevin Owens vs Seth Rollins main event on Raw..
-Tammy Sytch update: Out of the hospital; was she the victim of assault..
+Tammy Sytch update: Out of the hospital..
 Keith Lee issues statement about his WWE release..
 More on Nia Jax’ release and if WWE is having ‘Sellers Remorse’ with a few releases..
 First announced appearance post WWE for Karrion Kross and Scarlett Bordeaux..
 Vic Joseph and McKenzie Mitchell get engaged.
 Congrats!..
 Happy 14 Year Anniversary Jason Solomonster!..
 WWE Raw 11/8/21 recap..
 WWE reveals Raw and SmackDown Men and Women teams for 5 vs 5 Survivor Series matches..
 Thoughts on XPW Rebirth..
 AEW Rampage and WWE SmackDown ratings..
 Tony Khan compares current fan reaction and treatment of Cody Rhodes to John Cena..
 RIP Judy Bagwell (78)

 WWE Raw Results (11/08/2021):